jiayuanshi/Electronics-Ecommerce-Funnel-Analysis/README.md

 ## Recommendations
 ### Maximizing Product Offerings
 - Expand High-Performing Categories: Increase catalog variations in computers and electronics to meet diverse customer needs, driving repeat purchases and solidifying market presence.
-- Respond to Seasonal Sales Events: Promote computers and accessories products corresponding to seasonality and customer consumption habits, ensuring efficient product selection and purchase process.
+- Respond to Seasonal Sales Events: Promote computers and accessories products corresponding to seasonality, (especially November and Janurary for the first and fourth quarter) ensuring efficient product selection and purchase process.
 ### Customer Growth
+- Boost Add-to-Cart Conversion Rate: Include descriptive but necessary product copy and deploy social proof as authority signals for customers' references, ensuring smooth and engaging user experience.
-- Boost Purchases after Adding to Cart: Target customers having multiple items added to cart with personalized engagement campaigns to incentivize purchases and improve retention.
+- Enhance Personalized Engagement: Target customers having multiple items added to cart with personalized engagement campaigns to incentivize purchases and improve retention.
-- Encourage Repeat Purchases: Deliver marketing related promotional content for single-purchased customers, especially within `computers` and `accesories` categories during December, further expanding markets among existing customers by increasing recurring customers.
+- Encourage Repeat Purchases: Deliver marketing related promotional content for single-purchased customers, especially within computers and accessories categories during December, further expanding markets among existing customers by increasing recurring customers.

 ## Assumptions and Caveats
-**Product Categories Selection**
+- **Missing Records**: There are roughly 236k (26%) of instances with `category_id` but without `category_code`.
+This discrepancy indicates missing data or data entry errors with previous steps while joining with relational databases.
-- Due to our goal of exploring electronics related products only and with consideration of data integrety, the categories successfully passed the quality check are `accessories`, `appliances`,  `computers`, and `electronics`.
+- **Product Categories Selection**: Due to our goal of exploring electronics related products only and with consideration of data integrety, the categories successfully passed the quality check are `accessories`, `appliances`,  `computers`, and `electronics`.
+- **Brand**: Ambiguity exists in the `brand` variable—it's unclear if `nan` is referring to NaN (None value) or a brand name.